Near Miller in Hand County, South Dakota — The American Midwest (Upper Plains)

 Other nearby markers.
-At least 2 other markers are within 12 miles of this marker, measured as the crow flies.
-Harlan J. Bushfield & Vera S. Cahalan Bushfield (approx. 8 miles away); St. Liborius Church - School (approx. 11.3 miles away).
+At least 3 other markers are within 12 miles of this marker, measured as the crow flies.
+Harlan J. Bushfield & Vera S. Cahalan Bushfield (approx. 8 miles away); Ree Heights Roadside Park / Reading Brands (approx. 9.6 miles away); St. Liborius Church - School (approx. 11.3 miles away).

 Credits.
 This page was last revised on January 20, 2018.
-This page originally submitted on January 18, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota.
-This page has been viewed 55 times since then and 2 times this year.
+It was originally submitted on January 18, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota.
+This page has been viewed 128 times since then and 8 times this year.
 Photos: 1, 2. submitted on January 18, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota. • Bill Pfingsten was the editor who published this page.